davemenninger/kartana/README.md

 ## Design

 * author content in individual Markdown files
-* no extraneous markup in the content
+* separate presentation and content.
 * standard tooling and assets likely to be on a dev system
 * build to different page sizes
 * build to static HTML